zzFluke/linux_files/README_arch.md

    * gnome-keyring
    * gnome-screenshot
    * chromium
+   * dhclient (NetworkManager only works with dhclient for public wifi)

 2. Exit root, sign in as user, and create a folder `pkgs_arch` in home directory for AUR packages.
 Go in that directory.